- If you have any questions or concerns, please contact us via email@example.com.

 We have a dedicated information page on everything we are doing for current and prospective students.
 Here you will find more details about our established processes, our strategy for the future and what this means for prospective and current students.

+After Summer Break and at the beginning of the next academic year, UCR will resume using a flexible teaching model.
+This means that students are expected to return to campus, unless health reasons or travel restrictions prevent them from doing so.
 Keep an eye on email updates from UCR to learn more as new information becomes available.
-If you have specific questions, you should send your enquiry to firstname.lastname@example.org.
+If you have specific questions, you should send your inquiry to email@example.com.

 Zoom is an online (cloud-based) webinar and meeting platform that allows students and instructors to meet for classes, discussions and meetings via video link.
 This happens through your browser on your computer or through the (free) Zoom app on your mobile phone.